- Home

 - you notice changes in their behaviour.

-It may be hard to decide how much information to share, particularly if you are waiting on test results.
+It may be hard to know how much information to share, particularly if you are waiting on test results.
 Your children don’t need to hear everything all at once.
-If you don’t know what treatment is required, just say so – but also assure your children that as soon as you have more information you will tell them.
-For example, “Dad is in hospital to have some tests.
-We’re not sure yet what’s wrong, but when we do know we will tell you.”
+If you don’t know what treatment is needed, just say so – but assure your children that as soon as you have more information, you will tell them.

 Where should I tell my children?

 Many people find that bringing up the topic while doing something else – like walking the dog or washing dishes – can help reduce the tension.
-This approach may be less intimidating than sitting the family down for a formal discussion.
+This approach may be less intimidating than

 Should I tell them together?